 9. Be a Sell Out

-It may benefit you financially to move across the country as light as possible.
+Moving across the country as lightly as possible may benefit you financially.
 Consider the cost difference between hiring a large moving truck to haul your large items versus the cost of buying new stuff when you get to your destination.
 What you discover may surprise you (or it may not)!

 10. Check Out Storage Options

-For any family heirlooms or pieces you may want back at some point, consider renting a low-cost storage unit to house your items until you can have them set to your new place of residence and cheaper option is to consider asking trusted friends or family to house your treasures in their homes until you can arrange for transportation.
-If you do decide to go with the storage unit be sure that you don’t forget about it and continue to rack up $50 + a month in fees.
+For any family heirlooms or pieces you may want back at some point, consider renting a low-cost storage unit to house your items until you can have them set in your new place of residence and cheaper option is to consider asking trusted friends or family to house your treasures in their homes until you can arrange for transportation.
+If you do decide to go with the storage unit, be sure that you don’t forget about it and continue to rack up $50 + a month in fees.
 It should not be something used long-term.
 Pods are great short-term solutions.
 (Check out this post for more on the subject: Do You Have Too Much Crap?
 Money Wasted on Self-Storage)

 11. Get Several Quotes on Moving Companies

-If you decide to have a moving company move your stuff be sure you get multiple estimates and quotes before making a decision.
+If you decide to have a moving company move your stuff, be sure you get multiple estimates and quotes before making a decision.
 You want affordability, of course, but you also want the reliability and effectiveness that professional movers offer.

 12. Pack It Yourself

-Moving companies will provide you with a moving team, a truck and a driver all you have to do it pack up the truck yourself and they’ll drive it across the country.
+Moving companies will provide you with a moving team, a truck, and a driver; all you have to do it load up the truck yourself, and they’ll drive it across the country.

 13. Be Truck Smart

-If you plan to rent your own moving truck and haul your stuff across country on your own, make sure to only reserve the truck size you need.
-It can be bad to underestimate the space you’ll need in the truck but it will cost you a lot of extra money (in gas and truck rental fees) if you book a truck that is too large.
+If you plan to rent your own moving truck and haul your stuff across the country, make sure to reserve only the truck size you need.
+It can be bad to underestimate the space you’ll need in the truck, but it will cost you a lot of extra money (in gas and truck rental fees) if you book a truck that is too large.

 14. Pack Strategically

 It can be tempting to just fling your boxes inside the truck.
 Create or find moving checklists online.
-Give yourself enough time to ensure you pack strategically using every ounce of space in the most logical way.
-This way you will be able to make sure everything fits and that it will be protected along the journey.
+Give yourself enough time to ensure you pack strategically, using every ounce of space in the most logical way.
+This way, you will be able to make everything fit, and it will be protected along the journey.